Previous Page Next Page

 8630 County

-The intake specialist assigns a DCI intake to the county in which the facility is located.
+The intake specialist assigns a Day Care Investigations intake to the county where the day care operation is located.

 8640 Law Enforcement Notification

-All DCI intakes include a law enforcement notification to the law enforcement agency with jurisdiction to investigate an incident of abuse or neglect where the incident occurred.
+All Day Care Investigations intakes include a notification to the law enforcement agency with jurisdiction to investigate an incident of abuse or neglect where the incident occurred.
 This may be a different location if the child was participating in an activity away from the operation or facility when the incident occurred.

-If a report alleges any human trafficking, the intake specialist chooses both the law enforcement agency with jurisdiction and the Texas Department of Public Safety – Joint Crimes Information Center (JCIC) for notification.
+If a report alleges any human trafficking, the intake specialist chooses both the law enforcement agency with jurisdiction and the Texas Department of Public Safety’s Joint Crimes Information Center (JCIC) for notification.

 8650 Assignment and Call Out